mansi808/amazing-numbers/README.md

 Welcome to Amazing Numbers!

 Supported requests:
 - enter a natural number to know its properties;
 - enter two natural numbers to obtain the properties of the list:
 * the first parameter represents a starting number;
 * the second parameter shows how many consecutive numbers are to be processed;
 - two natural numbers and properties to search for;
 - a property preceded by minus must not be present in numbers;
 - separate the parameters with one space;
+- enter 'properties' to see available properties;
 - enter 0 to exit.

 Enter a request: